What is Vitamin C?

 Found in citrus fruits, vitamin C (also known as ascorbic acid or l-ascorbic acid) is a staple ingredient in cold and flu medicines and beauty products with good reason: it plays a crucial role in boosting immunity and maintaining overall health.

 This water-soluble essential nutrient is also a powerful antioxidant and anti-inflammatory, protecting your body from oxidative stress that can lead to signs of aging and disease.
-It plays a vital role in the production of collagen (which keeps your skin and joints healthy) and carnitine, an amino acid that can improve your concentration and athletic endurance.
+It plays a vital role in the production of collagen (which keeps your skin and joints healthy) and L-carnitine, an amino acid that can improve your concentration and athletic endurance.

 Because it’s such a vital nutrient, vitamin C deficiency has serious implications: it can lead to poor immune function, unhealthy skin, heart complications, diseases like scurvy, severely lowered energy levels, and worse.